 Cement is one of the difficult sectors to decarbonize deeply.
 It is also among the most important, since cement is the world's principal construction material: more than 4 billion tons are produced worldwide each year.
-It is responsible for about 7% of global CO2 emissions, totaling about 2.5 billion metric tons a year.265 Cement-related CO2 emissions in the U.S. economy were 69 million metric tons in 2015 and slightly higher than 70 million metric tons in 2020,266 amounting to about 1.5 to 2% of total CO2 emissions.
-The DOE "liftoff report" classifies cement has having "some potential" for decarbonization, defined as an application where "H2 can contribute to decarbonization".267
+It is responsible for about 7% of global CO_2 emissions, totaling about 2.5 billion metric tons a year.266 Cement-related CO_2 emissions in the U.S. economy were 69 million metric tons in 2015 and slightly higher than 70 million metric tons in 2020,267 amounting to about 1.5 to 2% of total CO_2 emissions.
+The DOE "liftoff report" classifies cement has having "some potential" for decarbonization, defined as an application where "H2 can contribute to decarbonization".268 quired to drive production, notably high-temperature heat (42%).
+The process emissions (58%) derive from limestone (calcium carbonate), which is an essential raw material that is heated to make lime (calcium oxide).
+This reaction releases CO_2 , which is unavoidable unless the amount of required calcium carbonate is reduced.
+In addition, this process requires high temperatures; producing these temperatures leads to high CO_2 emissions, and decarbonizing industrial heat production remains a significant challenge.